2015 meeting of Ma Ying-jeou and Xi Jinping: Third parties

-Third-force party leaders opposed the meeting.
-New Power Party (NPP) Chairman Huang Kuo-chang accused Ma of attempting to burnish his legacy at the expense of changing the direction of national security policy, and trampling on Taiwan's democracy and sovereignty by bypassing the Legislative Yuan.
+New Power Party (NPP) Chairman Huang Kuo-chang expressed strong protest on Facebook, accused Ma of attempting to burnish his legacy at the expense of changing the direction of national security policy, and trampling on Taiwan's democracy and sovereignty by bypassing the Legislative Yuan.
 He argued that Ma's trip would violate his 2011 promises in which Ma said that he would not meet with Chinese leaders if re-elected.
+He also called on the public to protest in front of the Legislative Yuan.
 Social Democratic Party chairman Fan Yun said "Ma doesn't have any mandate for surprising us with this meeting – ever since last year's Sunflower Movement, it has been clear that the handling of cross-strait relations by the governing party is not trusted by the people."
+She said that President Ma’s actions violated the oath under Article 48 of the Constitution, and that the trip had no basis in popular opinion.
+She demanded that Kuomintang Chairman Eric Chu expel Ma from the party.
 Green Party Taiwan co-convener Lee Ken-cheng added it was not clear whether Ma had made concessions to arrange the meeting.
 Lee further stated that calling a meeting about 70 days before the general elections, made it "obvious that China wants to use this to interfere with Taiwan's elections."
+The Green Society protested against Ma Ying-jeou's attack on the people of Taiwan on the night of 3 November, saying that he suddenly announced the Ma–Xi meeting a few days before the trip, completely keeping the legislature in the dark.
+They filed complaints against Ma Ying-jeou for treason with foreign powers at the Supreme Court Prosecutor's Office and the High Prosecutor's Office.
+Lawyers Li Yanrong and Zhan Shungui said that the meeting and negotiation between the leaders of the two sides of the Taiwan Strait involves national sovereignty and should be supervised by the legislature in advance.
+They said Ma Ying-jeou made an appointment to meet with Xi Jinping, the leader of the Chinese mainland, without going through the relevant procedures of the Legislative Yuan, which they said clearly violated Articles 104, 113 and 114 of the Criminal Code, and that his exit from the country should be restricted.